 FIFAe Esports offers a wide range of different esports tournaments throughout the year for players to compete in.
 There are esports versions of major FIFA tournaments, such as the Champions League, European Championships and World Cup people can compete in each year.

-These games exist alongside a number of specially designed tournaments such as the FIFAe Club World Cup and the FIFAe Nations Cup, which are not tournaments you’ll find located in the bet365 soccer betting pages, but only in that sites eFootball betting pages.
+These games exist alongside a number of specially designed tournaments such as the FIFAe Club World Cup and the FIFAe Nations Cup, which are not tournaments you’ll find located on the Bet365 soccer betting pages, but only in that site’s eFootball betting pages.